fabricejumel/fabricejumel.github.io/_posts/2017-10-31-test-mermaid.md

 </div>
 <div class="mermaid">
     sequenceDiagram
-	    Alice->>Bob: Hello Bob, how are you?
+	    Alice->>Bob: Hello fa:fa-twitter, how are you?
 	    alt is sick
 	    Bob->>Alice: Not so good :(
 	    else is well